Visit our social channels!

 Love Story at The Tank

-Love Story – by the playwright Aurora Stewart de Peña and directed by Rose Burnett Bonczak – plays with a similar conceit to tell a poignant narrative about life, death, and how love and memory connects the two realms.
-In the world of Love Story, people who have died are able to interact, briefly and ephemerally, with the world of the living, by re-enacting scenes from their past lives.
-We initially follow a young woman, Maria (a wonderful Ally Callaghan), and a more experienced actress (Yassmin Alers).
-Maria is dead, and she and the older actress have found an affordable studio space in the afterlife, where they’re conducting a kind of heavenly table read.
-Maria (who appears, I assume, courtesy of Dead Actors’ Equity), is acting out scenes from her own life, and the other woman reads the stage directions.
-But it’s not all, entirely, an act – what we see are scenes that actually are happening to Maria and her family during her life.
-At some moments, Maria and the other actress are definitely dead people, looking back on everything.
-At other moments, there’s no distinction between now and then, dead and alive, and we’re just watching Maria and her family, laughing and loving each other, before they knew they would lose their daughter.
+Love Story – by the playwright Aurora Stewart de Peña and directed by Rose Burnett Bonczek – plays with a variation on that theme, to tell a poignant narrative about how our relationships connect the living and the dead.
+In the world of Love Story, people who have died are able to interact, briefly and ephemerally, with the living, by re-enacting scenes from their past lives.
+We’re introduced to a young woman, Maria (a wonderful Ally Callaghan), and a nameless older actress (Yassmin Alers).
+Maria is dead, and she and the actress have found an affordable studio space in the afterlife, where they’re conducting a kind of heavenly table read.

 Love Story is produced by The Tank and Voyage Theater Company, running between April 23rd and May 17th, 2026